OAGi/Score/docs/user_guide/index.rst

 Ensure that the desired published release (that is not the *Working* or *Release Draft* branch) is selected in the *Branch* filter, then see `Find a code list <#find-an-agency-id-list>`__ for help locating a code list.
-It should be noted that “View/Edit Code List” can also be accessed under the “BIE” menu on the top of Score pages.
+It should be noted that "View/Edit Code List" can also be accessed under the "BIE" menu on the top of Score pages.

 .. _view-detail-of-a-code-list-1: